Mica: Mica powder

 Throughout the ages, fine powders of mica have been used for various purposes, including decorations.
 Powdered mica glitter is used to decorate traditional water clay pots in India, Pakistan and Bangladesh; it is also used on traditional Pueblo pottery, though not restricted to use on water pots in this case.
 The gulal and abir (colored powders) used by North Indian Hindus during the festive season of Holi contain fine crystals of mica to create a sparkling effect.
 The majestic Padmanabhapuram Palace, 65 km from Trivandrum in India, has colored mica windows.

 Mica powder is also used as a decoration in traditional Japanese woodblock printmaking, as when applied to wet ink with gelatin as thickener using kirazuri technique and allowed to dry, it sparkles and reflects light.
 Earlier examples are found among paper decorations, with the height as the Nishi Honganji 36 Poets Collection, codices of illuminated manuscripts in and after ACE 1112.
-For metallic glitter, Ukiyo-e prints employed very thick solution either with or without color pigments stenciled on hairpins, sword blades or fish scales on carp streamers (鯉のぼり, Koinobori).
+For metallic glitter, Ukiyo-e prints employed very thick solution either with or without color pigments stencilled on hairpins, sword blades or fish scales on carp streamers (鯉のぼり, Koinobori).

-The soil around Nishio in central Japan is rich in mica deposits, which was already mined in the Nara period.
+The soil around Nishio in central Japan is rich in mica deposits, which were already mined in the Nara period.
 Yatsuomote ware is a type of local Japanese pottery from there.
 After an incident at Mount Yatsuomote a small bell was offered to soothe the kami.
 Katō Kumazō started a local tradition where small ceramic zodiac bells (きらら鈴) were made out of local mica kneaded into the clay, and after burning in the kiln the bell would make a pleasing sound when rung.